Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Experimental Evaluation

 It is known that the choice of reference microphone affects the TDOA estimation accuracy for single source scenarios \cite{brumann2025incremental}.
 Since preliminary experiments using multiple sources also demonstrated that the localization accuracy of the EDM-based methods may be negatively influenced by a poor choice of reference microphone, the reference microphone was chosen depending on the array geometry.
-For spatially distributed microphone arrays (experiment 1), the reference microphone was chosen as the microphone closest to the array centroid.
-This reduces the likelihood that the reference microphone is located at a large distance from one or both sources, which would result in a poor SNR.
-For compact microphone arrays (experiment 2), the reference microphone was chosen as the microphone which was on average farthest from the other microphones, aiming at mitigating the influence of reverberation and noise on the reliability of the GCC-PHAT function \cite{brumann2024steered}.
+For spatially distributed microphone arrays (experiment 1), the reference microphone was chosen as the microphone closest to the array centroid, reducing the likelihood that the reference microphone is located at a large distance from one or both sources which would result in a poor SNR.
+For compact microphone arrays (experiment 2), the reference microphone for estimating the centered TDOAs $\hat{\tau}_{m}$ in \eqref{eq: centered estimated TDOAs} was chosen as the microphone which was on average farthest from the other microphones, aiming at mitigating the influence of reverberation and noise on the reliability of the GCC-PHAT function \cite{brumann2024steered}.